dana11235/instawork-proj/README.md

 npm run start
 ```

+You can also run `npm run dev` to run the dev server, but it will run on port 5173 by default.

 ## Accessing the App

 After setting up and running the project, it should be available at http://localhost:3000